dhh1128/canonical-quoted-text/README.md

 * Because each step runs once, a transformation that would have enabled an earlier step does not get a second chance. `:)` becomes `:-)`, and so does `hello :)`, because the emoticon is recognized before the space in front of it is removed.
 But `: )` becomes `:)` and stops there: closing the gap produces an emoticon that step 7.8 has already gone past.
 Text that has been mangled into `: )` by something upstream will not be recovered.

 Finally, the output of this algorithm is a canonical form, not a substitute for the input.
 Running CQT on its own output may produce something different again, and that is expected: the algorithm is a projection from human text, applied once, at the moment something is signed or verified.

+## Appendix: what the version numbers promise

+Neither number is a compatibility signal. `cqt2.17` names one exact function, and anything that computes different bytes gets a different name.
+A change to the logic here produces `cqt3.17`; adopting a later Unicode produces `cqt2.18`.
+Both break existing signatures, because both change the output for some inputs &mdash; moving from Unicode 16 to 17 altered one compatibility mapping and gave 34 characters a combining class they had not had, which is enough to change the canonical form of any text containing them.
+There is no version of this algorithm that is "compatible enough" with another, which is why a verifier MUST reject an identifier it does not support rather than falling back to one it does.

+Once published, `cqt2.17` is frozen.
+A defect found in it is not repaired by amending this document; it is repaired by publishing a new algorithm under a new number, leaving this one in place with its defect intact, because signatures already made depend on exactly the bytes it produces today.

+This document may still be revised, so long as the bytes do not move.
+A revision may correct prose, state a behavior that was always required but never written down, add vectors that pin behavior already mandated, or fix a reference implementation that disagreed with this specification.
+It may not change what any conforming implementation outputs.
+Revisions are dated, and this is the **2026-08-24 revision**.

+Cite the revision when reporting conformance, and bind only `cqt2.17` into anything signed.
+A signature that named a revision would reject bytes that are identical to the ones it covers.